 Maybe it’s the memory of them that’s been ingrained in my mind from years of daily wear, or perhaps the comforting feeling of wearing what feel like slippers all day (even when working), but something about UGGs keeps them close to my heart.
 To find out if others, too, feel the same continued kinship to their UGG boots as I do, I posed the question on Instagram.
 “My high school boyfriend bought me my first and only pair in ‘09.
 Somehow they are still alive in my closet,” said Kathryn Zahorak from Los Angeles.
 “Someone got me a pair of UGG slippers and they changed my life,” wrote Sam Ehrlich from New York.
 Karsen Schafer-Jünger, also from New York, said that she still remembers when, as a ‘00s kid, she “was surprised to find a pair on Christmas morning” because her family was struggling with money.
 “They were chocolate brown classics and it was a BIG deal,” she told me.
 She, too, bought a new pair of UGGs recently: red Mini IIs just like mine.
 And those were just a few of the highlights.
 (Naturally, my childhood friends had to remind me of the D.C. photos, as if the memory of them wasn’t still crystal clear in my head.)

 Rising interest in UGGs isn’t exclusive to my Instagram bubble.
-For the quarter ending on September 30, Deckers, UGG’s parent company, reported a 2.5% increase in brand net sales for UGG, with $415.1 million USD compared to $404.9 million for the same period in 2019.
+For the quarter ending on September 30, Deckers, UGG’s parent company, reported a 2.5% increase in brand net sales for UGG, with over $556 million (AUD) compared to $542 million (AUD) for the same period in 2019.
 On fashion search engine Lyst, UGG's slippers and boots are two of the top-searched products for the Californian brand of 2020, with each garnering 201,000 and 90,500 average monthly searches, respectively.
 Moreover, Lyst recently reported that UGG slippers were saved to individual wish lists more than 10,000 times in the days leading up to Black Friday.

-This June, three more brands — Telfar, Molly Goddard, and Feng Chen Wang — joined UGG’s long list of collaborators.
-“I find UGG really sexy,” said designer Telfar Clemens — who first deconstructed the classic UGG boot for the brand’s fall ’11 show — said in a press release.
+This June, three more brands—Telfar, Molly Goddard, and Feng Chen Wang—joined UGG’s long list of collaborators.
+“I find UGG really sexy,” said designer Telfar Clemens—who first deconstructed the classic UGG boot for the brand’s autumn/winter ‘11 show—said in a press release.
 “I’ve always been obsessed with a certain kind of ubiquity and when something really unique ends up on everybody.”
 Unique, sure, but the design is simple, and, for the most part, unchanging.
 UGGs are shearling boots and slippers, designed to be worn post-surf, and adapted for a lot more.
 That’s it.
-So why did they become a worldwide phenomenon — one with a handle on everyone, from millionaire celebrities to teenage girls?
+So why did they become a worldwide phenomenon—one with a handle on everyone, from millionaire celebrities to teenage girls?
 Perhaps the answer is uncomplicated as timing.

 Like Clemens said, there’s something appealing about an item that everyone knows.
-Maybe during a year when nothing is familiar, when wearing heels is a distant memory, they were bound to return full force.
+Maybe during a time when nothing is familiar, when wearing heels again feels weird, they were bound to return in full force.
 Ugly or not, I, for one, am all too willing to welcome them with open arms.
 And pair them with a shearling UGG x Telfar shopping bag while I’m at it.